You can also choose to use TommieBot, an AI search assistant developed by St. Thomas School of Engineering students and faculty.

 Contact Us

-If you have interest in sponsoring a student fellow, serving as a mentor, engaging with our students in networking events or have questions, please contact us.
+If you have interest in joining the NPTV Innovation Network, serving as a mentor, engaging with our students in networking events or have questions, please contact us.

 Dr. Kundan Nepal